Sharon Claydon MP

 MEMBER FOR NEWCASTLE

-Newcastle will be the home of new world-leading medical research infrastructure to help close the gap in health outcomes for First Nations people, thanks to $3 million in funding from the Albanese Government.
+Newcastle will be the home of new world-leading medical research infrastructure to help close the gap in health outcomes for First Nations people, thanks to 650 million Australian Government investment from the Medical Research Future Fund.
+The Initiative funds facilities, equipment, systems and services that support world-class health and medical research.

 Quotes attributable to Minister Butler: